QuEST-Kit/QuEST/examples/README.md

 aprun -n 4 -d 8 -cc numa_node ./myExecutable
 ```

-Running QuEST on a GPU partition is similarly easy in SLURM
+Running QuEST on a GPU is just a matter of specifying resources and the appropriate compilers
 ```console
 #SBATCH --nodes=1
 #SBATCH --ntasks-per-node=1